Please be aware that under federal guidelines, financial aid will only pay for courses required for your academic program.

-If your aid package for your enrollment status exceeds your registration fees, any remaining aid can be used to purchase books in the college bookstore during dates identified by the Bookstore.
-Bring your student ID card and a schedule of your classes when you come to the Bookstore.
-Pell eligible students can purchase books and supplies up to seven days after the start of a payment period.
-The dates for charging books and supplies will be listed on the main college calendar accessible from the A-B Tech homepage.
+If your aid package for your enrollment status exceeds your registration fees, any remaining aid can be used to purchase books in the college bookstore during dates identified by the bookstore.
+Bring your student ID card and a schedule of your classes when you come to the bookstore.
+The dates for charging books and supplies will be listed on our Dates & Deadlines page.

 Students are not required to purchase books and supplies in the A-B Tech Bookstore.
-Using financial aid funds to charge in the Bookstore is a service provided by the College as a convenience.
-Students are given the option to opt out of charging books in the Bookstore prior to the awarding of financial aid through the Information and Consent Form.
+Using financial aid funds to charge in the bookstore is a service provided by the college as a convenience.

 Financial Aid Refunds

-Your registration balance and Bookstore charges will remain on your account until your aid funds are transmitted from the federal and/or state agencies according to the Financial Aid Disbursement Schedule.
-You will receive a refund of any remaining aid that you are eligible for once your charges have been deducted.
+Your registration balance and bookstore charges will remain on your account until your funds are transmitted.
+Visit our Dates & Deadlines page to review disbursement dates.
+You will receive a refund of any remaining aid for which you are eligible once your charges have been deducted.
 All financial aid funds, except work-study paychecks, are disbursed through BankMobile.
 The date by which you will receive your funds depends on the BankMobile refund option that you select:

 Electronic Deposit To Another Account